Action on loneliness

 We are committed to helping people affected by loneliness through our services, our advice on loneliness, and our policy and advocacy work.

-During the COVID-19 outbreak, our coronavirus support line offers help to people feeling lonely because of social isolation.
-Our online resources for adults and young people will help you gain practical skills to cope with loneliness.
+Our online wellbeing resources will help you gain practical skills to cope with loneliness.

-We also offer ideas on what what people can do about loneliness, and tips if you are feeling lonely during the pandemic.
+We also offer ideas on what people can do about loneliness, and some tips to help combat loneliness.

 Find out more about our work on loneliness: